-As a result, the CLC Council has determined to support the practices it regulates by giving them the option to defer payment of their Practice Fee and Compensation Fund contributions for April, May and June.
-Most CLC practices pay by monthly direct debit and the scheme is open to those practices.
+As a result, the CLC Council determined to support the practices it regulates by giving them the option to defer payment of their Practice Fee and Compensation Fund contributions for April, May and June.
+Most CLC practices pay by monthly direct debit and the scheme was open to those practices.

 See more on the scheme's FAQ page here

-They have published Guidance to provide important public health information to ensure that moving home and key activities around this, such as viewing a property, can happen safely.
+The Government have published Guidance to provide important public health information to ensure that moving home and key activities around this, such as viewing a property, can happen safely.

 They make clear that all businesses should follow the government’s latest guidance for employers and businesses on coronavirus and safer working guidance.
 We would particularly draw your attention to the advice for people who work in or run offices, contact centres and similar indoor environments which can be seen here.

 The specific guidance for Conveyancers in the home moving guidance says you can open for business and can take on new instructions.
 You should make sure your clients are aware of the differences in completing transactions during this period.

 A cross-industry guide has been published to support the Government's guidance.
 The collaborative industry guide sets out in detail how home moves can take place while still fully complying with social distancing measures and Public Health guidance.